-OVERVIEW: David Jorgensen, his wife Annette, and family move their philanthropy through the David and Annette Jorgensen Foundation, which gave away around $302,000 in a recent year.
+OVERVIEW: David Jorgensen, his wife Annette, and family do their grantmaking through the David and Annette Jorgensen Foundation, which made grants of around $302,000 in a recent year.
 Jorgensen’s board memberships include Free to Choose Network.

 BACKGROUND: David Jorgensen grew up in Salt Lake City and attended the University of Utah, earning a BSEE in 1961.
 He took a position in an engineering development program at Boeing and later received an MBA from the University of Washington and an MS from Stanford University.
 In 1972, Jorgensen joined Dataquest, eventually becoming CEO.
 In 1979, he co-founded Katun Corporation, a supplier of OEM-compatible photoreceptors, imaging supplies, and parts for office equipment.